Older Entries

 Like Ebenezer Scrooge, we had roast turkey for Christmas.
 Mind you, we've had a bit of a head start on celebrating the holiday, so we know that turkey is a traditional Christmas favorite.
 This year we made three different Mexican sauces, a red sauce, a green sauce and a brown sauce.
 That last one was a chocolate sauce.
 The red sauce was an old favorite, but the green sauce was a Kaleberg Labs project, and the clear winner in an excellent field.
 For recipes and more, check out Turkey With Three Sauces.

-Keywords: food, recipes, christmas
+Keywords: food, christmas

 12/26/08 - Our Cookie Tree